-We will continue to include accessibility provisions in procurement documents and service contracts, ensuring that any new websites and web-based applications conform to at minimum WCAG 2.0 Level A requirements as required by the IASR.
-Level AA compliance is required on all OPB websites by January 1, 2021.
-(This activity relates to websites OPB controls or is able to control through a contractual relationship with a third party.)
-In support of this, we conduct website(s) accessibility audits to review for both WCAG 2.0 Level A and Level AA compliance when developing new websites.
-OPB will be replacing its Client e-services Portal and Employer Portal over the next few years with requirements planning to start in 2019.
+We will continue to include accessibility provisions in procurement documents and service contracts, ensuring that any new websites, website enhancements and web-based applications conform to at minimum WCAG 2.0 Level AA requirements as required by the IASR.
+We will be responsive to changes in any web accessibility requirements introduced by the IASR.
+In support of this, we will conduct website accessibility reviews against both WCAG 2.0 Level AA and WCAG 2.1 Level AA accessibility guidelines when developing new websites.